 If you haven’t lubricated your treadmill for 3 months or more, or if you find you need to add some oil to it, don’t worry.
 The process is simple.
 You can do it yourself.

-Reattach the mat, then turn it on at a slow speed (about 3 mph, an average walking speed) for 5-6 minutes.
+- Step 4: Lower the belt, then turn it on at a slow speed (about 3 mph, an average walking speed) for 5-6 minutes.
 This should be sufficient to distribute the lubricant over the entire inner surface of the belt.

 Make sure your belt stays tight

 The treadmill’s belt should always be tight.
 But it can get looser over time.
 You’ll need to tighten it in the following situations:

 - After 20 hours of treadmill use, check to see if you need to tighten a few bolts, as well as the belt.

 - As soon as you hear any odd noises, or if you notice an abnormal operation (the mat skips, causing you to experience jolts that disrupt the usual smooth running of your treadmill), or the motor overheats.

 - If you can lift the running mat by MORE than 1-2 inches, on either side.

 As you can see, maintaining your treadmill isn’t complicated.
 But don’t forget that this maintenance is essential to prolong the life of your device.
 So think about doing it regularly.

 Clearly, it’s doing it’s doing it’s best to care of you: so take care of it!